 Oncologists will order other tests to monitor the disease and treatment effects based on cancer type, Strey said.

 Handling cancer treatment side effects

 Side effects of cancer treatment such as chemotherapy or radiation therapy can be difficult for families as well as patients.

 “It can be frustrating for families if their loved ones lose their appetite, but it has nothing to do with someone’s cooking,” Strey said.

 People diagnosed with cancer may be nauseated, have no desire to eat or taste food differently.
-Some patients need IV or oral nutrition replacement if their bodies aren’t absorbing nutrients.
+Some patients also need IV or oral nutrition replacement if their bodies aren’t absorbing nutrients.

 They often struggle with fatigue during and after treatment.
 It may take a year to return to normal activity level.
 Let your loved one start with mild activity regularly and decide how much he or she can handle.

 Other cancer treatment side effects may include

 It can be difficult for you to understand the challenges your loved one undergoing cancer treatment faces.
 They may feel helpless, depressed, anxious and worried.
 Roles and responsibilities may change.

 “These feelings are normal,” Strey said.
 “Support groups and social engagements are helpful in maintaining a sense of normalcy.”